A Flexible Generative Framework for Graph-based Semi-supervised Learning: Experiments

 \vpara{Results.} The performance of the baselines and proposed models under the standard benchmark setting is summarized in Table~\ref{tbl:standard}.
 We report the mean and the standard deviation of the test accuracy of 10 independent trials for each model.
 The results show that on all datasets except for Pubmed, the proposed methods achieve the best test accuracy on the standard benchmark setting.
 Notably, every instantiation model of the proposed generative framework outperforms their corresponding discriminative baseline (GCN or GAT) in most cases.
-The proposed models do not outperform the baselines on Pubmed, perhaps because the edges are denser in the graph of Pubmed than those of Cora and Citeseer so the generative model can only offer limited help.
+We also note that GCN performs better than GAT and the proposed models on Pubmed.
+We conjecture that, when the number of classes is small and the graph is relatively dense, GCN may be already quite capable of propagating feature information from neighbors (see the average size of 2-hop neighborhoods in Table~\ref{tbl:dataset}).
+When there are more classes or the graph is relatively sparse (e.g., Cora, Citeseer, and the missing-edge setting of Pubmed in Section~\ref{sec:me}), the advantage of our proposed method is more evident.